umrlastig/SurfaceReconEval/README.md

 </summary>
 <br>

-**sim_aerial_lidar** executable takes as input a mesh file, as well as several parameters (description below) and produces three point clouds.
+**parallel-line_aerial_lidar** executable takes as input a mesh file, as well as several parameters (description below) and produces three point clouds.
 The point positions are the same but they differ by the additional information that is provided.
 Here they are:
 * Point locations only
 * Points + Normals
 * Points + Sensor Positions